Trixx34/ioBroker.SolisCloud/README.md

 [![NPM version](http://img.shields.io/npm/v/iobroker.soliscloud)](https://www.npmjs.com/package/iobroker.soliscloud) [![Known vulnerabilities](https://snyk.io/test/github/Trixx34/ioBroker.soliscloud/badge.svg)]

-**This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.**
+**This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
-**This option is entirely opt-in (disabled by default).
-No personal information is sent, only information regarding which error occurred during which API call.**
-**To allow this information to be sent, check the box indication "Send error reports?"**

 ## soliscloud adapter for IOBroker